fedsegment/home/index.md

 ### Approach

-We simulate a federated learning architecture on image segmentation by adapting and training DeepLabV3+, a state-of-the-art model for image segmentation, by incorporating the Resnet network as the backbone for extracting feature maps.
-We develop a data loader for the PASCAL VOC dataset which supports non-I.I.D. distribution to represent real-world, distributed data that naturally tends to be non-I.I.D.
-Assuming we have virtual clients and a centralized server, the data loader partitions training image dataset in the non-I.I.D format.
+We simulate a federated learning architecture by adapting and training DeepLabV3+, a state-of-the-art model for image segmentation, and incorporating ResNet as the backbone for extracting feature maps.
+We develop a data loader for the PASCAL VOC dataset which supports partitioning of the data between our virtual clients in a non-I.I.D fashion using Dirichlet, to represent real-world, scattered data.

+The Dirichlet distribution is a density over a K dimensional vector p whose K components are positive and sum to 1.
+Dirichlet can support the probabilities of a K-way categorical event.
+In Federated Learning, we find that the K clients' sample numbers obey the Dirichlet distribution.
+This Latent Dirichlet Allocation (LDA) method was first proposed by Measuring the Effects of Non-Identical Data Distribution for Federated Visual Classification.
+This can generate nonIIDness with an unbalanced sample number in each label.

 <!-- ![Image](pictures/anim2.gif) -->
 {% include image.html url="pictures/anim2.gif" description="Animation of FedSegment" %}{: id="anim2"}